-This page contains information on all the different ways you can get yourself and your luggage around Cardiff.
+This page contains information on all the different ways you can get yourself and your luggage around Wales.

 If you’re looking for information on international travel, take a look at the other page.

-Here’s a list of ways that you can get around Cardiff:
+Here’s a list of ways that you can get around Wales:

 The Highway Code – Find information on The Highway Code for Cyclists.